gagdiez/hot-omni-docs/README.md

 <details>
 <summary> Under the hood </summary>

-You will just make a call to `withdraw` the token directly to your account
+For NEAR chain that method just asks user to sign withdrawing intent message and calls withdrawing transaction directly on NEAR Intents.

 </details>

 ### EVM chains

+The withdrawing tokens process from EVM chains is a two-step process that basically reverses the depositing steps.

+, the first is depositing the tokens on what we call a `locker` contract on the native chain, and the second is to let know the Omni contract on NEAR that a deposit has been made.

-To withdraw on Evm chain you should also call `withdrawToken` method of Omni SDK and pass the same parameters as for NEAR chain.
-Under the hood the method:
+The first step is calling `bridge.withdrawToken` method of the Omni SDK and pass the same parameters as for NEAR chain.
+Under the hood that method:

-1. Check if there is unfinished withdrawing process.
-User can have only one unfinished withdrawal process
+1. Checks if there is unfinished withdrawing process.
+User can have only one unfinished withdrawal process at a time.
-2. Ask user to sign withdrawing intent message and calls withdrawing transaction for HOT Omni Token representaion on NEAR Intents to Hot Balance smart contract
+2. Asks user to sign withdrawing intent message and calls withdrawing transaction for HOT Omni Token representaion on NEAR Intents to Hot Balance smart contract
-3. Checks if withdrawal was created and has not been claimed yet
+3. Checks if withdrawal was created and has not been fully claimed yet
 4. Signs withdrawal data using HOT Bridge MPC service.

-But to finish withrawing you need to call additionally `bridge.evm.withdraw` method.
-That method withdraws funds from corresponding locker contract.
+The second step is actually transferring assets from corresponding locker contract to receiver address.
+To do that you need to call the `bridge.evm.withdraw` method.

 ```js
 const handleWithdraw = async () => {